HITECHCRIME/HC_SG113_NTSWGA/README.md

 net so slow
 net so slow
 net so

-caught in the net so slow - uu          /// everyday counting up checks - uu ya cannot reach them heights - uu       /// yeah young nigga up next - uu caught in the net so slow - uu          /// everyday counting up checks - uu ya watch from afar                      /// better give me respect
+caught in the net so slow - uu  /// everyday counting up checks - uu ya cannot reach them heights - uu       /// yeah young nigga up next - uu caught in the net so slow - uu          /// everyday counting up checks - uu better watch from afar                       /// better give me respect

-blowing chances to fold - uu
-prep for a breach - wait what
+blowing them chances to fold - uu prep for a breach - wait what withhold the damn data - uu don’t give to witch - uu
-and withholding all the data
-don’t give to the witch - uu

 most of the days just drifting me up - so slide the damn scale,